certik/hermes2d/doc/src/tutorial-3.rst

 Tutorial Part III (Nonlinear Problems)
 ======================================

-This part of the tutorial assumes that the reader is familiar with linear problems (Part I).
-We will discuss the Newton's method for nonlinear PDE and PDE systems, for both stationary and time-dependent models.
-At the end of this chapter, the reader will be able to solve time-dependent nonlinear problems adaptively using dynamical meshes.
+This part of the tutorial assumes that the reader is familiar with the solution of linear problems (Part I).
+We will begin with explaining the basics of the Newton's method for nonlinear PDE problems, and then illustrate it on examples with gradually increasing complexity.
+At the end of Part III the reader will be able to solve time-dependent nonlinear multiphysics PDE systems.

 The Newton's Method
 -------------------

-Hermes can solve nonlinear problems via the Newton's method, both single nonlinear PDE and nonlinear PDE systems.
-We begin with explaining how the Newton's method works, and concrete implementation details will be shown after that.
 Consider a simple model problem of the form

 .. math::